ishworii/distributed-url-shortener/README.md

 The docker-compose configuration includes health checks and dependency ordering:

 - Redis and PostgreSQL must be healthy before application services start
+- Kafka starts independently (no health check as it self-initializes)
 - KGS depends on both databases
 - Shortener depends on databases and KGS
-- Redirector depends on databases and shortener
+- Redirector depends on databases, Kafka, and shortener
+- Analytics worker depends on databases and Kafka

 This prevents startup race conditions where services try to connect before dependencies are ready.